Quick and Easy Gravy From Scratch

 There are some recipes we all need to have in our back pocket.
 This gravy is one of them.
 Use this gravy recipe with homemade stock, store-bought stock, or use pan drippings.
 You need less than 10 minutes, and you can make it in advance.
 It keeps in the fridge up to 5 days.
 Let’s do this!

 Our easy method works for all the meats — chicken, turkey, beef, pork, and lamb will all benefit from our gravy recipe.
 I’ve even made a vegetarian gravy using our ultra-satisfying vegetable broth as a base.
+Speaking of vegetarian recipes, you might enjoy our amazing mushroom stuffing recipe, which is naturally vegan.

 What You Need To Make Gravy